• Home

 The data also shows a deepening “cyber resilience inequality.”
 The research also indicates that in the last year small businesses have shown protracted growth in fortifying themselves against cyber-attacks, however a mere 35% believe their cyber resilience level is where it should be.
 It is the public sector that is bearing the brunt of an untenable situation, as 38% says they are not resilient enough, while almost half lacks the right cybersecurity skills.

-Phishing is still a leading place where malware is caught and that translates into a high proportion of cloud-related incidents recorded.
+Phishing is still a top place where malware is caught and that translates into a high proportion of cloud-related incidents recorded.
 Supply chain weakness is also a top concern for 54% of companies, echoing the intertwining risks in today’s business climate.

 These numbers are a grim reminder that cybercrime continues to be a growing menace and a very expensive one at that.
 Strategic spending on cybersecurity, increased public-private cooperation, and continuous training of the workforce are critical to create a more secure digital tomorrow.